-Earlier Houses: There was an earlier house that was demolished by Thomas Clifton in 1757 to make way for the current house.
+Earlier Houses: There were a number of earlier buildings on the site of the current house, including Medieval Benedictine monastic buildings and a 17th century house, which was demolished by Thomas Clifton in 1757 to make way for the present house.

 Built / Designed For: Thomas Clifton

-Garden & Outbuildings: The Entrance Gates to Lytham are from Hastings Place, where they were removed with the coming of the railway.
-When the Clifton family sold the Estate in 1963, most of the land was sold for housing; 78 acres were retained (including two lakes) around the House, which is still intact today.
-The Gatehouses are listed Grade II.
+Garden & Outbuildings: The entrance gates to Lytham are from Hastings Place, where they were removed with the coming of the railway.
+When the Clifton family sold the estate in 1963, most of the land was sold for housing; 78 acres were retained (including two lakes) around the house, which is still intact today.
+The gatehouses are Grade II-listed.

 John Bernard (J.B.)
 Burke, published under the title of A Visitation of the Seats and Arms of the Noblemen and Gentlemen of Great Britain and Ireland, among other titles: Vol. II, p.
 195, 1853.
 2.S.
 Vol. II, p.
 128, 1855.